MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-2-get-real-time-events.md

 > [!NOTE]
 > This tutorial is part of a series.
 For the previous section, see:  [Tutorial part 1: Create resources](tutorial-1-resources.md).

-In this part of the tutorial, you browse the Real-Time hub, create an event stream, transform events, and create a destination to send the transformed events to a KQL database.
+In this part of the tutorial, you browse the Real-Time hub, create an Eventstream, transform events, and create a destination to send the transformed events to a KQL database.

 ## Create an event stream